Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths

 For core--periphery detection, it is useful to consider the bottom eigenvector of the associated random-walk Laplacian.
-Considering the block model in Eq.~\eqref{nullmodel} or the generalized block model $G(p_{cc},p_{cp},p_{pp},n_c,n_p)$ (see the depiction in Table \ref{tab:generalBlockModel}) with $p_{cc} \approx p_{cp} < p_{pp}$, the task of finding core--periphery structure in a given graph $G$ amounts to trying to detect a dense connected component between the peripheral vertices in the complement graph $\bar{G}$ (where the $0$ non-diagonal entries of $G$ become $1$, and the $1$ entries become $0$), as such vertices have many non-edges between them in the original graph.
-In the above scenario when $p_{cc} \approx p_{cp} < p_{pp}$ and there exists a single densely-connected component in a given graph --- such as for examples (a) and (b) in Fig.~\ref{fig:LaplacianSmLg} --- the eigenvector that corresponds to the second largest (in magnitude) eigenvalue of the associated random-walk Laplacian provides an accurate separation of the vertices in the dense component from the rest of the graph.
+Considering the block model in Eq.~\eqref{nullmodel} or the generalized block model $G(p_{cc},p_{cp},p_{pp},n_c,n_p)$ (see the depiction in Table \ref{tab:generalBlockModel}) with $p_{cc} \approx p_{cp} < p_{pp}$, the task of finding core--periphery structure in a given graph $G$ amounts to trying to detect a dense connected component between the peripheral vertices in the complement graph $\bar{G}$ (in which the $0$ non-diagonal entries of $A$ become $1$, and the $1$ entries become $0$), as such vertices have many non-edges between them in the original graph.
+If $p_{cc} \approx p_{cp} < p_{pp}$ (i.e., the above scenario) and there exists a single densely-connected component in a given graph --- such as in examples (a) and (b) in Fig.~\ref{fig:LaplacianSmLg} --- the eigenvector that corresponds to the second largest (in magnitude) eigenvalue of the associated random-walk Laplacian provides an accurate separation of the vertices in the dense component from the rest of the graph.
 The complement of the block-model graph has a periphery component of size $n_p$ that is fully connected (i.e., it is $K_{n_p}$, the complete graph on $n_p$ vertices), a core component without any edges between pairs of core vertices, and no edges between core and peripheral vertices.
 In practice, $\bar{G}$ is a perturbed version of the above complement block model; that is, the peripheral vertices are very well-connected among themselves, and there are few core--core and core--periphery connections.
-The task becomes to identify a well-connected ``community'' of peripheral vertices.
-In other words, we have replaced the problem of identifying a core set and periphery set in $G$ with the problem of finding the peripheral vertices in $\bar{G}$, for which we can use methods from the large set of available techniques for community detection \cite{masonams,fortunato}.
+Our task then amounts to identifying a well-connected ``community'' of peripheral vertices.
+In other words, we have replaced the problem of identifying a core set and periphery set in $G$ with the problem of finding the periphery set in $\bar{G}$, for which we can use methods from the large set of available techniques for community detection \cite{masonams,fortunato}.